Teenage (2013 American film): Technique

-In the making of his film, Wolf used those parts from Savage's book that were also found in archival film of the era so that they could be shown in their original form on the screen.
+In the making of his film, Matt Wolf used those parts from Savage's book that were also found in archival footage of the era so that they could be shown in their original form on the screen.
 The main thesis of Wolf, as it unfolds through the documentary narrative, is that the teenagers gradually became a distinct demographic due to social changes such as their entrance in the labour force and conscription.
 Wolf's documentary does not follow a linear historical account of the events but develops its story by meandering through the musings and thoughts of past youth which are voiced by the actors.

 For narration, the film uses first-person accounts derived from personal diaries, films, and biographies of the people depicted in the documentary.
 In the case of Brend Dean Paul, Wolf uses her autobiography, published in 1935, to narrate her segment in the film.
 In a similar vein, the Hamburg Swing Kids are shown in the documentary through their self-made movies.

 There is no single narrator for the film.
 Instead four actors use their voices to portray different people.
 Jena Malone voices an American girl, Ben Whishaw narrates the British segment, Jessie Usher voices the African-American youth and Julia Hummer narrates the life of a German girl in Nazi Germany, based on Melita Maschmann's diary “Account Rendered”.

 According to The Guardian the blending of faux Super 8 film footage with the actual archive footage is successful but since it is not flagged as such, it raises questions regarding the authenticity and "good faith" of what is being presented.